stanmaz/BBOalert/Scripts/CustomSyntax/README.md

-To use the custom syntax scripts include this in your code :
+To use the custom syntax include this in your code :

     Import,https://github.com/stanmaz/BBOalert/blob/master/Scripts/CustomSyntax/CustomSyntaxScriptLibrary.js